-Note that homology generators of the lowest level can directly be deduced from the highest level using the notion of equivalent contraction kernel (arrow 3' in Figure 3).
-Figure 3 illustrates the general method that we propose for computing homology generators of an image.
+Note that homology generators of the lowest level can directly be deduced from the highest level using the notion of equivalent contraction kernel (arrow 3' in Fig.3).
+Fig.3 illustrates the general method that we propose for computing homology generators of an image.

-4.2 Preserving Homology in HCP
+4.2 Preserving Homology on Irregular Graph Pyramids

-The algorithm described in [20] is based on operations of interior face reduction that reduce the number of cells of the subdivision.
+The algorithm described in [17] is based on operations of interior face reduction that reduce the number of cells of the subdivision.
 The main idea is to find a p-cell a and a (p+1)-cell b, such that a is incident to b.
-Then a and b are removed and the border of the other p-cells that were adjacent to a are modified such that the new border $\partial(b')$ is defined as its initial border added with the border of b.
+Then a and b are removed and the boundary of the other p-cells that were adjacent to a are modified such that the new boundary $\partial(b')$ is defined as its initial boundary added with the boundary of b.
 Indeed, if a is incident to exactly two p-cells b and b', the result of the corresponding interior face reduction can be seen as the removal of a and the merging of b and b'.
-It is proved in [20] that interior face reduction preserves homology.
+It is proved in [17] that interior face reduction preserves homology.